marcosvidolin/doco/README.md

 # How to Use Doco

-Before converting objects into documents (or vice versa), you need to tell __Doco__ which fields will be used.
+Before converting objects to documents (or vice versa), you need to tell __Doco__ which fields will be used.
 Maps the fields you want to search in a document with following annotations.

 ## Annotations: